Designations Congruent with Things: Chapter 9

 Identity confusion alert.

-Brain, he thinks, please try to remember it’s not you who loves the Riemann Hypothesis with a deep and abiding love because a) it’s going to drive you to despair if you really try to engage with those zeta function zeros, you know you’re not the most reliable place to house the kind of rigorous, abstract thought needed to construct a temple to quantitation and then live within it, that’s just not going to turn out well for you, b) you’re not a mathematician, all that stuff is borrowed from someone who isn’t actually you, and c) there’s no surer way straight to interpersonal hell than to piss Hermann off by poaching on his side of the mutual intellectual garden that you now share custody of in the loosest and yet also most rigid of ways.
+Brain, he thinks, please try to remember it’s not you who loves the Riemann Hypothesis with a deep and abiding love because a) it’ll drive you to despair if you really try to engage with those zeta function zeros, you know you’re not the most reliable place to house the kind of rigorous, abstract thought needed to construct a temple to quantitation and then live within it, that won’t turn out well for you, b) you’re not a mathematician, all that stuff is borrowed from someone who isn’t actually you, and c) there’s no surer way to interpersonal hell than to piss Hermann off by poaching on his side of the mutual intellectual garden you now share custody of in the loosest and yet also the most rigid of ways.

-“Newton,” Hermann snaps, “please try to be as accurate as possible, as I am constantly assessing your mental state.”
+“Newton,” Hermann snaps, “please try to be as accurate as possible, as I’m constantly assessing your mental state.”

-Hermann says nothing in response, but then, Newt doesn’t really blame him, after all, what is the guy supposed to say that’s not going to sound uncharacteristically sensitive?
+Hermann says nothing in response, but then, Newt doesn’t really blame him, after all, what’s the guy supposed to say that won’t sound uncharacteristically sensitive?
 What else is there really left to communicate beyond what he’s already demonstrated by simply inquiring about Newt’s subjective experience in the first place; so yeah, of course Hermann says nothing.
 Until he says, “I imagine such an experience was not at all easy for you.”

 Empathy’d.

-“Did you,” Hermann says, in arid unsurprise.
-“Did this self-inquiry include anything other than some kind of free verse mental summoning?
+“Did you,” Hermann says, all arid unsurprise.
+“Did this self-inquiry include anything other than a free verse mental summoning?”

-“I don’t like that you know me this well,” Newt replies, narrowing his eyes in exhausted suspicion.
+“I don’t like that you know me this well.”
+Newt narrows his eyes in exhausted suspicion.

 “Neither do I,” Hermann replies.

-“What do you think the chances are that, a decade from now, you and I will be in a boat on the Pacific reopening the breach?”
-Newt inquires with one hundred percent casual unconcern.
+“What do you think the chances are that, a decade from now, you and I will be in a boat on the Pacific reopening the Breach?”
+Newt asks, with one hundred percent casual unconcern.

 “Zero,” Hermann replies.

-“Now you’re just asking for it,” Newt says, with no more than ten percent overt despair infecting his tone.
+“Now you’re just asking for it,” Newt rasps, with no more than ten percent overt despair infecting his tone.
 Twenty percent.
 Thirty percent tops.

-“I cannot formally exclude it,” Hermann replies, “though, as I said, I consider it unlikely.
-What is it you want, Newton, bland anti-Frankensteinian platitudes, or statistics that include informative insight into their own imprecisions?”
+“I can’t formally exclude it,” Hermann replies, “though, as I said, I consider it unlikely.
+What is it you want, Newton, bland anti-Frankensteinian platitudes or statistics that include insight into their own imprecisions?”

 “And you wonder why I work in vivo.”